Mental clarity: what is it & how to achieve it

 Below is a look at what constitutes mental clarity, what could cause mental fog, and ways that you can promote mental clarity.
 While these tips won’t guarantee that you will be on top of your game all the time, they can support your body and mind to have more days of mental clarity.

 What is mental clarity?

 Mental clarity is a state in which your perception is unclouded and you are fully present and engaged within the moment.
-The times where you were fully in the moment and can recall exact details of an event or day are the best examples of when you have experienced mental clarity.
+The times when you were fully in the moment and could recall the exact details of an event or day are the best examples of when you have experienced mental clarity.

 While Flow represents the extreme in mental clarity, simply having an unclouded perception where you can operate effectively represents mental clarity.

 What causes mental fog?

 Mental fog is the antithesis of mental clarity.
 When you experience mental fog it can become hard to concentrate, difficult to maintain mental focus, and your mind is often adrift somewhere else.

 While there is no single cause of mental fog, there are things that can increase your chances of having a clouded perception.
 Below is a look at possible factors that can contribute to a clouded mind.